m4cit/DLQR/README.md

 4. For Linux users: Install sox via `pip3 install sox`.
 5. Unzip the test set located in *data_and_models/data/test/*.

-The train data is over 27 GBs large, which is why I can't upload it here.
+The training data is over 27 GBs large, which is why I can't upload it here.

 ## Usage